Questions fréquemment posées sur les services aux sourds et aux handicapés

 Je suis un invité sourd.
 Puis-je demander l'assistance d'un interprète pendant que je suis sur place ?

-For additional services, you may ask if an agency interpreter is available for you to hire.
+For additional services, ask the staff at the Agency desk if an agency interpreter is available for you to hire.

 I am interested in volunteering as an ASL interpreter.
 Who should I contact?